International Baccalaureate Grades 11-12

 Classroom support

-The approaches to learning (AtL) skills help teachers and students respond in a flexible way to varied learning needs, including special educational needs.
+The IB programmes in RAS are intended to be inclusive for all students.
+The approaches to learning skills help teachers and students respond in a flexible way to varied learning needs, including special educational needs.
 The IB approach to assessment recognizes the importance of assessing the processes of learning as well as the product of learning.
-When designing units, teachers employ techniques for assessing student work that take into account the diverse ways students demonstrate what they know, understand and can do.
+When designing units of study, teachers employ techniques for assessing student work that take into account the diverse ways students demonstrate what they know, understand and can do.
 Without compromising state standards, assessment tasks should accommodate students with special needs and those who are learning in a language other than their mother tongue.
+For classroom and school community expectations, teachers use the CHAMPS model, along with PBIS and each school’s expectations framework (ROCK at Lakeview, CARE at Robbinsdale Middle School and HAWK at Cooper High School).

 Inclusion policy review process

 This policy is a living document.
-It has been created using IB support materials, as well as RAS district data and input from stakeholders in the IB learning community.
-It is an ongoing process that will be systematically reviewed, evaluated and modified as needed by the IB faculty, coordinators and administrators.
+It has been created using IB support materials, RAS district data and input from stakeholders in the IB learning community.
+It is an ongoing process that will be systematically reviewed, evaluated and modified during the 5 year evaluation cycle by the IB faculty, coordinators and administration.

 Language